 Being a mommy can be exhausting and sometimes overwhelming.
-From my experience, if I don’t take the time to make sure I have energized my batteries, my family often gets the short end of the stick.
+And when our batteries run low, our families often gets the short end of the stick.

 In our home, we moved the coffee table and sofa in order to do floor exercises.
 It afforded a bit of weight lifting, and rarely did dust accumulate!